-- one or two billets;

-- an extension; or

-- billets in a single geographic area.
+• billets in a single geographic area.

-E-resumes that reflect the above indicates that you haven't considered the possibility of not being assigned to those commands.
+An e-resume that reflects the above indicates that you haven't considered the possibility of not being assigned to those commands.
 In other words, a very narrow e-resume conveys nearly the very same message as a blank e-resume.
 Thus, we will assume you will be equally thrilled with any assignment if we are unable to offer any of the few preferences you provided.